ManufacturaInd/manufacturaindependente.org/content/portfolio-en/niobio.md

 Location: Porto, Portugal
 Description: Poster and flyer

+Nióbio is a play by Visões Úteis dedicated to questions and dilemmas around national identity, featuring a quirky group of separatist agitators who secede from Portugal in order to create the new nation of Nióbio.
+We took care of the identity and advertising materials for the play, which are based on re-imaginations of the Portuguese flag's icons into a new form based on Nióbio's national mascot, the lobster.

+--

 [Nióbio](http://www.visoesuteis.pt/en/works/item/610-ni%C3%B3bio) is an
 original theater play written by [Visões Úteis](http://visoesuteis.pt "Visões Úteis") for the celebrations of Guimarães, 2012th European Capital of Culture.